 When was the last time you reviewed your insurance requirements for suppliers, subcontractors, corp-to-corp, or independent contractors?
 Did you know, on average, 10-15% of independent contractors deny contract engagements because the requirements are not financially feasible?

 Insurance requirements play a specific role in business partnerships, transitioning risk from the enterprise on to the partner based on the work being performed.
-Assessing existing insurance requirements with peers in your industry (see Bunker’s assessment tool here) and the contract engagement risk, can help realign requirements for the new way of work and increase the speed of business partnerships.
+Assessing existing insurance requirements with peers in your industry and the contract engagement risk can help realign requirements for the new way of work and increase the speed of business partnerships.

 Here are a few examples to check out: Communication (Slack, ZenDesk), Project Management (Asana, Basecamp), Document Management (Google Drive, DropBox), Conferencing (GoToMeeting, Zoom)

 The flip side to adding technology to aid workforce agility is training and supporting full-time staff to leverage it appropriately.
-While incorporating independent contractors into your workforce alongside full-time employees can often be difficult, educating your full-time workforce on the value of the independent contractors, how to leverage them appropriately, and encouraging their collaboration in meetings, online discussions, and project activities, will create a productive and agile environment.
+While incorporating independent talent into your workforce alongside full-time employees can be a complex undertaking, educating your full-time workforce on the value of the independents, how to leverage them appropriately, and encouraging their collaboration in meetings, online discussions, and project activities, will create a productive and agile environment.

 For example, by providing positive feedback and celebrating wins with the independent contractors on your team or improving your soft skills with remote workers, you can advance your team’s communication and cohesiveness.
 Taking this advice will ensure your team keeps everyone in the loop, on the same page, and working towards the same goal.

 Bunker provides business insurance for independent contractors, freelancers, and small businesses.